azerion/bluestack-sdk-android/Home.md

 ######info
 To try out auto-displaying disabled on demo, you can check interstitial page.
 Others interstitials (background returns, overlay) run with auto-displaying.

+Ogury ad network returns interstitial only with autoDisplay true.

 ###Show Interstitial after return from background

 You can see [Interstitial Guideline] and our demo app with following files